-Don’t overdo with the site design.
-Creative ideas are a big advantage but don't get too carried away: a lot of flash-movies, bright sparkling inscriptions and pop-ups may lead to an opposite result.
+Don’t overdo your site design.
+Creative ideas are a big advantage but don't get too carried away: a lot of flash movies, bright sparkling inscriptions, and pop-ups may lead to the opposite result.
 Instead of getting interested, a potential customer just can't find the information he needs among all the special effects.

-Hire developers with a moderate rate.
+Hire developers at a moderate rate.
 American experts are good, but they’re too expensive.